-WGT Golf on iOS requires iOS 8.0 or later and is compatible with iPhone, iPad and iPod Touch.
+WGT Golf on iOS requires iOS 10 or higher and is compatible with iPhone, iPad and iPod Touch.

-WGT Golf on Android requires Android version 4.4 or later.
+WGT Golf on Android requires Android 5.0 or higher.

-WGT Golf on Amazon devices requires Android 4.4 or later.
+WGT Golf on Amazon devices requires Fire OS 4.5 or higher.

 How do I save my account?